 Float the Yakima River

 After breakfast, head out to float the Yakima River through the scenic Yakima River Canyon.
 Marvel at the basalt cliffs and rolling hills as you lounge on an inner tube.
-Between Memorial Day and Labor Day, you can arrange a guided float tour or shuttle service.
-Yakima River Tubing offers guided floating trips with transportation to the Umtanum Creek Recreation Site, while Red’s Fly Shop can provide gear rentals and shuttle service if you choose to drive yourself and float without a guide.
-The drive takes about 30 minutes from downtown Yakima.
+Between Memorial Day and Labor Day, you can arrange a guided float tour with outfitters like Rill Adventures and Red’s Fly Shop.
+For those looking for a more DIY experience, Red’s Fly Shop also offers a shuttle service so you can float the river in our own tubes.
 Aim to budget at least 4 hours for this experience.

 After your float, you’ve earned a relaxing lunch.
-Head to Outskirts Brewing Co. in Selah to relax on their outdoor patio or expensive lawn while you enjoy your meal.
+Head to Outskirts Brewing Co. in Selah to enjoy lunch on their expansive patio.
 Try the signature bison burger or a seasonal salad with a side of truffle fries.

 Explore Downtown Yakima

-Back in Yakima, head out to explore downtown.
+Back in Yakima, head out to visit the local shops.
 Browse fine jewelry, art, and a well-curated selection of crystals and stones at The Alignment Co., or check out locally made soaps at The Little Soapmaker.
 Find other shopping spots here.

 Day 2